ScottLogic/blog/_posts/2024-05-16-navigating-knowledge-graphs-creating-cypher-queries-with-llms.md

 ## Main Takeaways

 Overall, this is an incredible use of large language models.
 The fact that you can ask all these questions without having to thoroughly understand the querying language opens up many doors!
-You don't have to provide structure in your questions being asked as the LLM is able to infer things from the question being asked and the relative context it has.
+You don't have to provide structure in your questions being asked as the LLM is able to infer things from the question and the relative context it has.
 I had a lot of fun messing around with the data and asking different things and on the most part it was very successful.

-The [non-deterministic](https://en.wikipedia.org/wiki/Nondeterministic_algorithm) nature of using LLMs can provide some nuances when generating these queries.
+The [non-deterministic](https://en.wikipedia.org/wiki/Nondeterministic_algorithm) nature of using LLMs can provide some nuances when generating these queries and will likely mean that it isn't going to work 100% of the time.
 Adding in the graph schema and some explanation of what nodes/properties/edges represent makes this very powerful and gives the LLM a strong understanding of how everything interacts together.

+So do you need to learn Cypher?
+Realistically, it is beneficial to learn Cypher if you plan to work with it.
+Using an LLM to generate Cypher queries can be a valuable stepping stone for understanding the query structure and gaining deep insights into your data.
+However, relying solely on LLM-generated queries without understanding the underlying concepts may lead to future issues within a codebase and as a developer.
+Additionally, it is important to consider the energy costs of using this approach when building an application, as it may not be the most efficient solution.

-Large language models are only going to get more powerful and therefore get better at this process.
-There is also the option to [fine-tune a LLM specifically on Cypher queries](https://towardsdatascience.com/fine-tuning-an-llm-model-with-h2o-llm-studio-to-generate-cypher-statements-3f34822ad5) to make it even more powerful and reliable.
+Finally, large language models are only going to get more powerful and therefore get better at this process.
+There is also the option to [fine-tune an LLM specifically on Cypher queries](https://towardsdatascience.com/fine-tuning-an-llm-model-with-h2o-llm-studio-to-generate-cypher-statements-3f34822ad5) to make it even more reliable.
 At this point I am already extremely impressed and look forward to seeing what can be done in the future.

 ## Have a Go Yourself